-For 2019, the maximum amount you’re allowed to contribute to an HSA is $3,500 if you’re single and $7,000 for a family account.
+For 2020, the maximum amount you’re allowed to contribute to an HSA is $3,550 if you’re single and $7,100 for a family account.
 For 2021, the limits will be $3,600 for self-only coverage and $7,200 for family coverage.
 You may be able to add an extra $1,000 to your account as a catch-up contribution if you’ll be age 55 or older at the end of the tax year.
 If your employer contributes to your HSA, the total of employer contributions and your own contributions can’t exceed the annual HSA contribution limits.

 If your total HSA contributions exceed the annual contribution limit, you won’t be able to deduct the excess amount.
 Plus, you may face a penalty of 6% on the excess contributions unless you withdraw the money and any income earned on the withdrawn contributions by the April 15 filing deadline.
 If you don’t withdraw the excess amount and are subject to the penalty, you’ll need to file a Form 5329 to report it to the IRS.

-Although the deadline to make contributions to an HSA for a tax year is typically April 15 of the following year, for 2019 taxes you can contribute until July 15, 2020.
+The deadline to make contributions to an HSA for a tax year is typically April 15 of the following year.
+This means that for 2020 taxes, you can contribute until April 15, 2021.
 If you haven’t maximized your HSA contributions yet, consider using the extra time to do so and to get as big a tax break as possible.